Cycling with children

 The cargo bike is ideal if you have more than one child.
 It offers protection against the weather and there is enough room to nap or play with toys.
 Cargo bikes come in all shapes and sizes.
 Stability can be an issue, so try out several models.

-Cargo bikes are relatively heavy and usually have few gears.
+Cargo bikes are relatively heavy and taditionally have few gears - though now there are also models with pedal support.
 This makes them less suitable for cycling holidays.
 The cargo bike is bulky, so storage is something you need to consider.

 Pedalling passengers (age 5-12)